 We’re bringing the girl talk – and much-needed clarity – to this hot topic that’s causing a lot of buzz in the investment world.

-Understand what all the fuss is about (and why there’s no need for fomo).
+Understand what all the fuss is about, what the heck is Bitcoin (and why there’s no need for fomo).

 In a nutshell, cryptocurrency (or ‘crypto’) is digital money.

 You own digital coins (or keys) that you can use like real money.

 Now, what the heck is Bitcoin?
 Bitcoin is a type of cryptocurrency.
 Similar to how we have US dollars and currency in different countries – online there’s Bitcoin, Ethereum, Dogecoin, Ripple, etc. They’re all different cryptocurrencies.

 No matter what, investing in crypto is riskier than something like investing in a diversified portfolio.
 We want you to ensure you have the cash flow (extra money lying around) before you take the leap.
 Get to know your numbers within the Penny Membership.
 We have a mini budget calculator that'll do the hard math for you!